-As you help lead your family in discipleship, children will be blessed by our example and by our leadership as we say, “We need to stop and ask the Lord for wisdom about this decision.
+As we help lead our family in discipleship, children will be blessed by our example and by our leadership as we say, “We need to stop and ask the Lord for wisdom about this decision.
 I will get back to you in a few days.”
 Of course, we can encourage our teen children to practice this as well.

 4. Pray for secret things to be brought to light.
 This is a scary prayer.
 But it is much better for things to come out while our children are still in our home than later.

 5. Pray Jesus’ high priestly prayer.
-On his final night, Jesus interceded for this his disciple (John 17).
-Specifically he prayed that they would be protected from the evil one, sanctified by the truth of the word, and that they would be unified (John 17).
+On his final night, Jesus interceded for his disciples (John 17).
+Specifically, he prayed that they would be protected from the evil one, sanctified by the truth of the word, and that they would be unified (John 17).

 Those are great things to ask for your family.
 Ask the Lord that you and your children would be protected from the evil one, that you would be more like Jesus by the power of the word, and that you would be a unified family.